Toi Ohomai Institute of Technology: Māori and Indigenous research

 Toi Ohomai boasts a strong commitment to the research of Māori values and ideas, the institution has an appointed Māori Research Advisor, Waitiahoaho Emery.
 Emery's role is to provide clear guidance on cultural projects and research through kaupapa, and ensure projects align with Māori cultural ideas and support Māori communities through the institution's work.
 Initiatives such as Te Manawa Reka Curiosity Symposium prove the institution's commitment to further incorporating kaupapa and other indigenous-inspired research and ideas.

 Science and technology

 Toi Ohomai focuses a large amount of its research abilities to technology and science fields, with a great shift towards digital transformation.
 When the institution implemented their ebs:ontrack portal, which is their online enrolment process, the average time of application processing was reduced from 65 days to one week.
 This implementation has helped Toi Ohomai increase its number of student enrolments, with an increase in 5%, which surpassed their initial goal of an enrolment increase of 2%.
-Toi Ohomai has also made the effort of investing in modern digital campus networks to increase efficiency of portals and online workspaces with the aim of better connecting students with each other and staff.